 NOTES:

 EUMETSAT requires an account and license to download and use its products.
-Both are available in free versions.
+Both are available in free, easy to obtain versions.

 Meteosat-12 is similar to Himawari in that that it has an imperfect green band for near true-color images (requiring the same tweaks).
 The blue band is actually closer to ideal than the blue band Himawari uses.
 Unlike the other platforms though, the data is broken up into 40 chunks in a single ZIP archive that have to be stitched together.
 In Python, the Satpy library can handle this.